compound-finance/quark/README.md

 Allowing the calldata to change greatly increases the flexibility of replayable scripts.
 One can think of a replayable script like a submodule of a wallet that supports different functionality.
 In the [example script](./test/lib/RecurringPurchase.sol) for recurring purchases, there is a separate `cancel` function that the user can sign to cancel the nonce, and therefore, cancel all the recurring purchases that use this nonce.
 The user can also also sign multiple `purchase` calls, each with different purchase configurations.
 This means that multiple variations of recurring purchases can exist on the same nonce and can all be cancelled together.

 One danger of flexible calldata in replayable scripts is that previously signed calldata can always be re-executed.
 The Quark system does not disallow previously used calldata when a new calldata is executed.
-This means that scripts may need to implement their own nonce system if previous calldata need to be invalidated.
+This means that scripts may need to implement their own method of invalidating previously-used calldata.

 ### Callbacks